lostkagamine/rustic-c/HOW_ITS_MADE.md

 I note down what the `something` in `'something` is, and this is where I use it.
 So, I set up a `Vec` consisting of `TokenStream`s, which is what `quote!` outputs, and I enumerate my list of references.
 For each one, I emit Rust code that looks like `((something as *const ()) as u64)`.

 There's a couple things to note here.
 First one is `u64`, meaning that it will probably only behave on 64-bit systems.
 Second one is `something`.
 Because of when macros run in Rust, I can't simply get the address of `something` then.
 So, what the macro does is write code that fetches that address at runtime, and format-strings it into the C source for you.
+(As a bonus element of cursed, this actually formats the pointer addresses as decimal, so you end up with `((void(*)())123456789)`.)

 I'm sorry, lmao.